awsdocs/amazon-s3-userguide/doc_source/website-hosting-custom-domain-walkthrough.md

 ## Step 5: Configure logging for website traffic<a name="root-domain-walkthrough-configure-logging"></a>

 If you want to track the number of visitors accessing your website, you can optionally enable logging for your root domain bucket\.
-For more information, see [Logging requests with server access logging](ServerLogs.md)\.
+For more information, see [Logging requests using server access logging](ServerLogs.md)\.
 If you plan to use Amazon CloudFront to speed up your website, you can also use CloudFront logging\.

 **To enable server access logging for your root domain bucket**